Elasticsearch¶

 bool

-- bulk_delete(doc_ids, refresh=False, **kw)[source]¶
+- bulk_delete(doc_ids, **bulk_kw)[source]

 Convenience method for bulk deleting many documents by ID without the BulkActionItem boilerplate.

-- Parameters
+- Parameters:

 doc_ids – iterable of document IDs to be deleted

-extra parameters passed directly to the underlying
+bulk_kw – extra parameters passed verbatim to the

-- bulk_index(docs, refresh=False, **kw)[source]¶
+- bulk_index(docs, **bulk_kw)[source]

 Convenience method for bulk indexing many documents without the BulkActionItem boilerplate.

-- Parameters
+- Parameters:

 docs – iterable of (Python model) documents to be indexed

-extra parameters passed directly to the underlying
+bulk_kw – extra parameters passed verbatim to the

-- count(query)[source]¶
+- count(query)[source]

 Return the number of documents matched by the